-NOTE: If connecting to 100% CO2 cylinder, insert regulator adapter (provided with MIG Conversion Kit for the PRO 100) between regulator and cylinder valve.
-If adapter is equipped with a plastic washer, be sure it is seated for connection to the CO2 cylinder.
+NOTE: If connecting to 100% CO2 cylinder, make certain the plastic washer is seated in the fitting that attaches to the CO2 cylinder.

 4. Refer to Figure A.6.
-Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the union nut securely with a wrench.
-Connect the other end to the PRO 100 Gas Solenoid Inlet Fitting (5/8-18 female threads - for CGA - 032 fitting).
+Attach one end of inlet gas hose to the outlet fitting of the flow regulator and tighten the gas line hose clamp.
+Connect the other end to the SP 170-I Gas Solenoid Inlet nipple.
 Make certain the gas hose is not kinked or twisted.
+Tighten the gas line hose clamp.